centre-for-virus-research/CVR-Course-2026/docs/Nanopore.md

 ```
 firefox emcv-nanoplot/NanoPlot-report.html
 ```
-**NB:** remeber you will need to close firefox down before you get your prompt back
+**NB:** remember you will need to close firefox down before you get your prompt back

 Now we will try aligning the reads to the reference sequences using [minimap2](https://github.com/lh3/minimap2).
 Minimap2 is a fast sequence aligner that maps sequencing reads to a reference genome and is the standard aligner for Oxford Nanopore data.
 It is widely used for viral, bacterial, and eukaryotic genome analysis due to its speed, accuracy, and ability to handle long reads efficiently.